martinafm/Math-sprint-game/README.md

 ## Description

 This is the project in Zero To Mastery platform, which I did to practice my skills.
+In this game there are 4 options with different number of questions: 10, 25, 50, and 99.
+The game involves marking whether the equation is true or false.
+The game is timed and saves the best score obtained using localStorage.

 ## Technologies Used